 Are you aware of the most common security issues and risks that affect small businesses?
-In the lead up to Easter and school holidays, following these tips could help to reduce the risk of your business being stung by a scam or shoplifters.
+In the lead up to Christmas and school holidays, following these tips could help to reduce the risk of your business being stung by a scam or shoplifters.

 Increase in counterfeit notes

 Counterfeit money can often creep into circulation during holiday periods.
 If your business accepts cash payments, read our 8 tips to help you spot fake banknotes to discover the common flaws in counterfeit notes so you can be on the lookout.

 Remember, as a business owner, you’re within your rights to refuse to accept money that you believe may be counterfeit.

 WA Police report that there is often a rise in shoplifting during busy periods.
 While some level of theft is inevitable, you can implement a variety of easy techniques to minimise its impact on your business